 Linda Barnett works with Global Goods Partners as an advisor, developing their school and corporate programs.
 She has over a decade of private sector sales and marketing experience working with Fortune 500 clients.
 She is currently Chair of the Board of Directors of the Children’s Radio Foundation, a not for profit organization dedicated to the advancement of human rights through youth radio in Africa and is on the Board of Directors of the Beaverkill Mountain Club.
 She lives in New York with her husband, four children and two Norwich Terriers.

-Cat graduated from New York University in 2018 with a Bachelor of Fine Art in Drama from the Tisch School of the Arts, and a minor in Business from the Stern School of Business.
-What started with our sales events and trade shows has blossomed into her role in overseeing multiple mission-critical functions including fulfillment, inventory management, field marketing, and bookkeeping.
-Cat is incredibly passionate about GGP’s mission, as well as the by-women, for-women environment that GGP fosters.
+Cat graduated from New York University with a Bachelor of Fine Art in Drama from the Tisch School of the Arts, and a minor in Business from the Stern School of Business.
+What began with assisting at sales events and trade shows has blossomed into her role in overseeing multiple mission-critical functions including marketing, sales, customer care, and overseeing our products' journeys from international shipping to fulfillment.
+Cat is incredibly passionate about GGP’s mission, as well as the by-women-for-women environment that GGP fosters.
 San Francisco born and New York bred, Cat enjoys walks over both the Golden Gate and Brooklyn Bridges, and can be found scoping out good eats wherever she goes.

 Alice is a multidisciplinary designer, seamlessly combining her education in industrial design with product concepts that bring playfulness and innovation to GGP's assortments of felt flowers, kids' decor, toys and more.
 Alice graduated from Pratt Institute in Brooklyn with a BID in Industrial Design, and uses her training in UX/UI Design when building upon GGP's artisan-made collection.